 Privacy Policy for Cameras in Vehicles (EU)

-Zendar GmbH (“Zendar” or “We” or “Us”) is a technology company developing high-definition radars and related technology for use in, among other things, autonomous driving vehicles.
+Zendar GmbH and Zendar SAS (collectively, “Zendar” or the “Company,” or “we” or “us”) are technology companies developing high-definition radars and related technology for use in, among other things, autonomous driving vehicles.
 We equip Zendar-marked test vehicles with radar sensors and cameras to test our radar technology.
 This Privacy Policy aims to provide information in regards to the processing of personal data collected from camera recordings from Zendar test vehicles operating in private and public spaces.

 Zendar considers your privacy a top priority and is committed to protecting your privacy at all times.
 Terms used but not defined herein have the meanings ascribed to them in Art.
 4 of the General Data Protection Regulation (“GDPR”).